alfredkam/yakojs/doc.md

 ```

 #####.Path.getScale(attr)
-returns the scale for the path and returns min, height, interval, heightRatio in json object.
+returns the scale for the path and returns min, height, interval, heightRatio, height, width in json object.
 Expects attr to contain
 ```javascript
 attr = {
   data: [